maryamnk03/QSAR-SERT-Inhibitors/README.md

 ## Original Paper
 This project is based on the paper by **Veselinović et al. (2026)**:
-> "Integrated Computational Framework for Serotonin Transporter Inhibitors: QSAR, Molecular Docking, and ADMET Profiling"
+> "QSAR-Guided Design of Serotonin Transporter Inhibitors Supported by Molecular Docking and Biased Molecular Dynamics"
 > *Pharmaceuticals*, 19(3), 444.

 The original study includes 50 compounds.
 In this project, the main design series (A to A8, 9 compounds) was used for QSAR modeling.